Routing / Firewall

 For the external interface you can select between VPN, WAN , PPP incoming.

 NAT 1:1 table

-A table of 10 entries is available to configure NAT 1:1 to reach Ethernet devices behind the eWON.
+A table of 10 entries is available to configure NAT 1:1 to reach Ethernet devices behind the Ewon gateway.

-To block unwanted traffic on the WAN interface, you can on the eWON decide what type of connection you allow on the WAN interface.
+To block unwanted traffic on the WAN interface, you can choose what type of connection you want to allow on the WAN interface of the Ewon gateway.

-To protect the network of the location where the eWON will be installed, eWON has also an option to block IP forwarding from LAN or VPN interface to the WAN interface.
+To protect the network of the Ewon gateway's location, the Ewon gateway has also an option to block IP forwarding from LAN or VPN interface to the WAN interface.